 If you're building a more complex application, especially within modern build tools or JavaScript frameworks like React, Vue, or Angular, then it is recommended to install the JavaScript Maps SDK via npm.
 This allows you to manage any packages as a dependency in your project, take advantage of npm's package management capabilities, and integrate more seamlessly with modern build tools like Webpack and Vite.

 Each component package from the JavaScript Maps SDK is designed to be framework-agnostic, meaning they are compatible with most JavaScript frameworks or no framework at all.
 However, to make components feel familiar to use within specific frameworks, additional packages are available that provide a more tailored experience.
-In the case of @arcgis/map-components, @arcgis/map-components-react and @arcgis/map-components-angular are available as npm packages.
+In the case of @arcgis/map-components, @arcgis/map-components-react is available as an additional npm package.

 Access tokens